- Beauty content marketing increases brand awareness, differentiates the brand, builds audience relationships, and

 What may come as a surprise to you is that it was not the long-standing, established, billion-dollar beauty brands in the market that were winning in Google.
 Instead, following changing consumer behavior that is increasingly digital in nature, publishers such as Allure, Byrdie, and Good Housekeeping are dominating the organic search landscape with large volumes of high-quality, long-form content.

 What this means is that most beauty retailers are missing out on millions of dollars worth of search real estate (and instead paying for it through advertising) every month.
-The benefits of content marketing include increased engagement, higher sales, better customer retention, and improved CAC.
+The benefits of content marketing include increased engagement, higher sales, better customer retention, and improved customer acquisition costs (CAC).

 Beauty content marketing trends

 87% of beauty consumers say they spend more or the same online post-COVIDPowerReviews

 49% of consumers now spend more than $50 online on beauty productsPowerReviews